Menu

 In Museum Prinsenhof Delft, you can discover the history of the Netherlands.
 The museum was the scene of one of the most important events in Dutch history: the assassination of William the Silent.
 William moved into the Saint Agatha monastery in 1572, which was then renamed Prinsenhof and eventually became the Delft Museum Prinsenhof.
 In July 1584, he was shot by Balthasar Gerards as he climbed the stairs to his office.
 You can still see the bullet holes in the wall of the museum.

-In Museum Prinsenhof Delft, you journey through Delft’s rich past along with its artistic and cultural heritage.
-Museum Prinsenhof tells about the war, William of Orange, and displays beautiful paintings from the Golden Age.
-In the museum, you can learn about many of the famous residents of Delft, such as Johannes Vermeer, Michiel van Mierevelt, Antoni van Leeuwenhoek, and Hugo de Groot.
+At Museum Prinsenhof Delft, you journey through Delft’s rich past and artistic and cultural heritage.
+Museum Prinsenhof recounts the war and William of Orange and features beautiful Golden Age paintings.
+At the museum, you can learn about many of Delft’s famous residents, including Johannes Vermeer, Michiel van Mierevelt, Antoni van Leeuwenhoek, and Hugo de Groot.
 Learn how centuries of trade and commerce, engineering, art, and science have brought prosperity to the Netherlands.

 In the Netherlands, all primary school children will visit the Museum Prinsenhof at some point.
 The Netherlands began in Delft, and the children must know about their nation’s origins.
 It is a must-see when in Delft.